yukio708/gfarm-http-gateway/README.md

 - `make`
   - login to c1 container
 - `ssh c2`
+- (in c2 container)
 - `cd ~/gfarm/gfarm-http-gateway`
 - `./setup.sh`
 - `bin/start-dev.sh`
+- run `bin/start-dev.sh` in c3 container using the same procedure described above
 - use the http proxy (squid) for c2, c3, keycloak and jwt-server for a web browser
 - open <http://c2:8000/> in a web browser
   - auto-redirect to <http://keycloak>